Friday 11 May 2018, 10.00am - Sunday 30 September 2018, 5.00pm

 Come and see a selection of whimsical sculptures and paintings inspired by biblical, mythological and historical narratives.

-Toured by the Dowse Art Museum in Wellington, the exhibition opens at the New Zealand Maritime Museum on Friday 11th May.
+Toured by the Dowse Art Museum in Wellington.
 The Dowse is grateful to the Bob Gerrard family for their generous donation of his work.